-The Marian Koshland Bioscience & Natural Resources Library at the University of California, Berkeley has a number of collections that are considered "special" or rare.
-This guide will provide information on the collections and how to gain access to them.
+The Marian Koshland Bioscience, Natural Resources & Public Health Library at the University of California, Berkeley has a number of collections that are considered special and/or rare.
+For many of the collections, access requires an appointment with a librarian from the Bioscience Library.